optiklab/FeedLoader.CLI.ConsoleApp.V2/README.md

-# VoxSmart console app
+# CLI Console app to load JSON data feed

-# Goals

-To solve EXERCISE 1.

-# EXERCISE 1

-Required output:
-1. Solution implementation for the coding exercise
-2. Document of doubts/questions and assumptions

-Exercise
-	Write a piece of code to extract financial entity names from the feed https://feeds.a.dj.com/rss/RSSMarketsMain.xml
+A CLI console app to extract financial entity names from the feed https://feeds.a.dj.com/rss/RSSMarketsMain.xml

-Goals
-- We’re looking for a simple solution of the quality you’d expect to deliver as a solution.
-- There’s no need for a user interface, there should be enough testing to see that this works.
-- We’re not expecting you to take more than 90 minutes to complete the task in a programming language of your choice.
-- Have fun!

 # Assumptions:

 While exact URL was given to me, I assume future improvements and extensions of this method/classes, thus I had to apply several best practices:
 1. Implement general logic of downloading and parsing in separate assembly (Common) to be shared among its "users"
 2. Every class is following SRP principle